 This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-Read further to know about the dates, history, and significance behind the Nowruz celebration in Pakistan.
+Read further to learn about the dates, history, and significance behind the Nowruz celebration in Pakistan.

-In 2022, Nowruz falls on 21st March 2022.
+This year, Nowruz falls on 21 March 2023.
 Nowruz is an optional holiday in Pakistan; schools and businesses remain open on the day.

 How do Pakistanis celebrate Nowruz?